d-michail/python-jgrapht/docs/api/graph_factories.rst

 consumption and (b) it is also usually much faster.
 The drawbacks are that the sparse representation (a) cannot be modified after construction and (b) is forces a user to use vertex and edges that are integers starting from 0 in a continuous range.
-Since modification is not possible, a user needs to provide both the number of vertices and all edges before hand.
+Since modification is not possible, a user needs to bulk-load the graph by providing both the number of vertices and all edges before hand.

 .. autofunction:: jgrapht.create_sparse_graph